zitro/pudster/README.md

 # Pudstr

 Sometimes nature calls and you're left wondering where the restrooms are and if they're fit for use and that's where Pudstr comes in.
 Pudstr is a community driven restroom locating application with a graffiti wall where users can leave messages and reviews about the restroom.
-The Pudster front-end was built using HTML, CSS and Javascript with React and the back-end was built on ruby on rails.
+The Pudstr front-end was built using HTML, CSS and Javascript with React and the back-end was built on ruby on rails.

 ## Getting Started